sapegin/washingcode-book/manuscript/book.md

 };
 ```

 I’ve shortened the comments a bit, the original code had lines longer than 200 characters.
 If you have a very big screen, it looks like a pretty table, otherwise like an unreadable mess.
 Any autoformatting tool, like Prettier, will make an unreadable mess out of it too, so you shouldn’t rely on manual code formatting.
-It’s also really hard to maintain: if any of the “columns” become longer than all existing “columns” after your changes, you have to adjust whitespace for all other “columns”.
+It’s also really hard to maintain: if any “column” becomes longer than all existing “columns” after your changes, you have to adjust whitespace for all other “columns”.

 Anyway, this code appends an error message to the `errors` string variable for every failed validation.
 But now it’s hard to see because the message formatting code is mangled with the validation code.
 This makes it hard to read and modify.
 To add another validation, you have to understand and copy the formatting code.
-To print errors as an HTML list, you have to change each line of this function.
+Or to print errors as an HTML list, you have to change each line of this function.

 Let’s separate validation and formatting: